simeg/eureka/README.md

 ## Usage
 The first time you run `eureka` it will ask for the path to your ideas repo.
-This configuration will be stored in `~/.eureka/`.
+This configuration will be stored in your [XDG Base Directory](https://wiki.archlinux.org/title/XDG_Base_Directory) if found, otherwise in `$HOME/.config/eureka`.

 After the setup simply run `eureka` to capture an idea.
-It will then be committed and pushed to the `origin` remote and the branch name of your choice.
+It will then be committed and pushed to the `origin` remote and the `main` branch.

 View your stored ideas with the `-v` or `--view` flag.